-6. (a) The ordinary hours of work shall be 44 per week until the 31st December, 1947, and thereafter 40 to be worked in five days of not more than 8 hours (Monday to Friday inclusive) and one day (Saturday) of not more than 4 hours; or alternatively, until the 31st December, 1947, five days (Monday to Friday inclusive) of not more than 8 hours 48 minutes each continuously except for meal breaks at the discretion of the employer, between 7 a.m. and 5.30 p.m. on Monday to Friday inclusive, and 7 a.m. and noon on Saturday.
+7. (a) The ordinary hours of work shall be 40 per week, to be worked in five days of not more than 8 hours (Monday Friday inclusive) and one day (Saturday) of not more than 4 hours; or five days (Monday to Friday inclusive) of 8 hours each continuously except for meal breaks at the discretion of the employer, between 7 a.m. and 5.30 p.m. on Monday to Friday inclusive, and 7 a.m. and noon on Saturday.